-Our target is to reduce the total amount of water withdrawn by 35% by 2025, from our 2017 baseline.
-By the end of 2021, we had achieved a 27.6% reduction and also recycled 16.7% of our total water used.
+By the end of 2022, we had achieved a 33% reduction in water withdrawn and also recycled 22.6% of our total water used.

 We are also aiming for 100% of our operations sites to be certified against the Alliance for Water Stewardship standard by 2025.